[QODBC-Desktop] Using QuickBooks Data with Microsoft Access 2016 / 365 / 2013 32-bit (Import tables)

 Double Click a table to view Record under the table:

-These import records are stored as MS Access tables, so you can change the schema rules of these tables.
-Please remember, these tables do not sync back to QuickBooks, thus, all the modification you do to these tables will NOT be updated into QuickBooks.
+These import records are stored as MS Access tables so that you can change the schema rules of these tables.
+Please remember these tables do not sync back to QuickBooks.
+Thus, all the modifications you make to these tables will NOT be updated into QuickBooks.

-Note: In the case where you run an application which is not fully ODBC compatible, often times they do support getting data from Access tables.
-To make this application work with QuickBooks tables, you can run the Microsoft Access setup as shown above.
-Then have this application use the MS Access ODBC driver to talk to the Access database, which you created, which was linked to QuickBooks tables.
+Note: When you run an application that is not fully ODBC compatible, they often support getting data from Access tables.
+To make this application work with QuickBooks tables, you can run the Microsoft Access setup, as shown above.
+Then have this application use the MS Access ODBC driver to talk to the Access database you created, linked to QuickBooks tables.
 This middleware approach allows us to support nearly any application, even if not fully ODBC compliant.

-Please refer: How to use MS Access as Middleware with QODBC for using MS Access as Middleware.
+Please refer: To how to use MS Access as Middleware with QODBC for using MS Access as Middleware.

 Keywords: create odbc connection, Office 2013, Office 365, Excel 365, Access 365, Office 2016, Access 2016, Excel 2016